Kim shatters LPGA scoring records, wins by 9 shots

 She was every bit of that in a week so dominant that she now has two LPGA scoring records all to herself.

-Kim’s 31 under broke by four shots to par the record she had shared with Annika Sorenstam.
+Kim’s 31 under broke the record she had shared with Annika Sorenstam.
 Kim won the 2016 Founders Cup at 27 under, while Sorenstam won the 2001 Standard Register Ping at 27 under, the tournament where the Swede shot 59.

 ”After the Founders Cup, I got new goals,” she said. ”I wish I could break up the (tour) record.
 It’s really unbelievable.”